jpincas/hardcodetemplates/README.md

-#Golang HTML Template Hardcoder
+# Simple Golang HTML Template Hardcoder

 This is a very simple package that turns your html template files into hardcoded Go constants that are included at compile time.
 It is intended to be used by package authors with `go generate`

-##Why would you need this?
+## Why would you need this?

 If you want to hard code your HTML templates into your Go program so that it doesn't depend on any external files, then you'll need to generate Go constants with the template contents hard coded as template literals.